BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 the group.
 This assessment can be a part of any of the three assessments required in Article 45 (1) (a), (b) and (c) of Solvency II.
 It can also be presented in a separate part of the group ORSA report.

-!

 2.83.
 From a quantitative perspective, it is expected that the group ORSA policy

 outlines different stress tests and scenario analyses or any other relevant analysis.
 --- Page 32 ---
-![A concise summary of Guideline 19, detailing the specific requirements for a single ORSA (Own Risk and Solvency Assessment) document under Solvency II.
-The guideline lists four key pieces of information that insurance and reinsurance undertakings must provide to the group supervisor, including a list of covered undertakings, a description of governance, document organization, and details on required translations.

-#### Guideline 19 – Specific requirements for a single ORSA document
-In case of application to undertake the ORSA according to third subparagraph of Article 246(4) of Solvency II, the a list of the undertakings for which the individual assessments required by Article the insurance holding company or the mixed financial holding company should provide to the group supervisor:
-a) a list of the undertakings for which the individual assessments required by Article 45 of Solvency II are covered in the single ORSA document including the reason of the choice made;
-b) a description of how the governance requirements are met at the level of these undertakings and in particular how the AMSBs of the subsidiaries are involved in the assessment process and approval of the outcome;
-c) a description of how the single ORSA document is organised in order to allow the group supervisor to separate individual assessments for the other supervisors in the college;
-d) where necessary, a specific indication on required translations, with specific attention to timing and content.

-2.84.
-The single ORSA document needs to reflect the nature, scale and complexity

-of the group and the risks within it.
-The single document focuses on the material parts of the group, but according to Article 246(4) of Solvency II it does not exempt subsidiaries from the obligations relating to the ORSA at individual level.
-This means that the single document for ORSA also has to document the assessments undertaken by insurance and reinsurance subsidiary undertakings at the individual level according to Article 45 of Solvency II.
-2.85.
-If a group plans to submit a single group report for the ORSA, the AMSB of

-the entity responsible for fulfilling the group requirements needs to take into consideration the following criteria when assessing the appropriateness of submitting a single group document:

-a) the results of each subsidiary concerned are individually identifiable in the

-structure foreseen for the single document for ORSA to enable a proper supervisory review process to be carried out at the individual level by the individual supervisors concerned;

-b) the single report of the ORSA satisfies the requirements of both the group

-supervisor as well as the individual supervisors concerned.